syntax-tree/xast-util-sitemap/readme.md

 npm install xast-util-sitemap
 ```

+Note that this package is ESM only: it must be imported instead of required.

 ## Use

-Say we have the following module, `example.mjs`
+Say we have the following module, `example.js`

 ```js
 import {sitemap} from 'xast-util-sitemap'